-We’ve been feeding our chickens this homemade fermented chicken feed because it’s a natural source of probiotics, it wastes less, costs less, and they love it!
+We’ve been feeding our chickens this homemade fermented chicken feed because it’s a natural source of probiotics.
+Also, feeding your flock fermented chicken feed wastes less, costs less, and they love it!
 Come get the recipe below.

 What to Feed Chickens

-If you are new to chicken keeping, you may be wondering what to feed your chickens.
+If you are new to chicken keeping, you may be wondering where to start when it comes to feeding your backyard chickens.

-There’s store bought chicken feed which of course is what we started with with our backyard hens.
+There’s store bought chicken feed, which of course is what we started with when we first got our backyard hens several years ago.

 There’s also healthy treats, such as meal worms (we like Grubblies), and leftover healthy human food like lettuce, eggs, fruit, melon rind, cabbage, herbs, and leftover clean meat.